 i.
 If a sailor cannot continue due to sickness, accident or other emergency, a replacement sailor may, with the approval of the Organizing Authority, be substituted for one or more of the races.

 ii.
 If the event is a qualifier for the national championship, the substitution would be permanent for the team moving forward.
+The only exception shall be for match racing.

 iii.
 The substituted sailor must be eligible to compete and must be of a very close approximate weight to the substituted sailor.
 The representative of the Organizing Authority, normally the National Chair, will have the sole responsibility for determining if the reason for the substitution and the proposed sailor are acceptable.